Wellington, Florida: History

 In the 1950s, Charles Oliver Wellington, an accountant from Massachusetts, purchased about 18,000 acre of central Palm Beach County swampland located south of Florida State Road 80 (locally known as Southern Boulevard) and west of U.S. Route 441.
 Wellington named the property Flying Cow Ranch, due to his other occupation as an aviator and his initials spelling the word "cow".
-The ranch became protected against floodwaters from the Everglades after the United States Army Corps of Engineers constructed a levee to south of the property between 1952 and 1953.
+The ranch became protected against floodwaters from the Everglades after the United States Army Corps of Engineers constructed a levee to the south of the property between 1952 and 1953.
 Following his death in 1959, his son Roger inherited the property.
 The family sold 1200 acre at $300 per acre to Arthur William "Bink" Glisson, Charles' agent.
 Glisson sold the land for $1,000 per acre within the following several months.
 Many other farmers began purchasing or leasing portions of the Flying Cow Ranch in the 1960s.
 About 2,000 acre were used for growing strawberries at one point, which was claimed to be the largest strawberry patch in the world.

 After Roger Wellington sold 7,200 acre of land to developer Jim Nall of Fort Lauderdale in 1972, the Palm Beach County Board of Commissioners unanimously approved a proposal by the Acme Drainage District for the area to become a planned unit development.
 Among the first projects included the development of 150 acre (0.61 km2) Lake Wellington and the construction of a golf course, a country club, and residential neighborhoods.
 Following acquisition of the project in the late 1970s by Gould Florida Inc., the company built the International Polo Club Palm Beach and the Aero Club, a neighborhood with a private airpark.
-The area's first official population count occurred during the 1980 Census, when Wellington was defined as a Census-designated place.
+The area's first official population count occurred during the 1980 census, when Wellington was defined as a Census-designated place.
 A total of 4,622 people lived there at the time.
 Wellington functioned as a sprawling bedroom community with few shopping centers or restaurants until the 1990s.